octo-technology/OpenTezos/docs/michelson/instructions.md

 The `CHECK_SIGNATURE` instruction checks that a sequence of bytes has been signed with a given key.

-It consumes the top two elements *pf* the stack (a key and a signature) and pushes a boolean.
+It consumes the top three elements of the stack (a byte sequence, a key and a signature) and pushes a boolean.

 #### COMPARE